$unix-magic --init

 boot (or sock?)

-I have to admit, this object looks more like a boot than a sock, but I find it hard to believe that the author would leave out a reference to sockets, considering how important they are, not only in UNIX but in the history of operating systems.
+I have to admit, this object looks more like a boot than a sock.
+But it’s hard to believe the artist would leave out sockets, given how central they are to Unix and operating systems generally.
+So I see two readings:

 dates